pantheon-systems/documentation/source/content/guides/new-dashboard/05-support.md

 ## Ticket History

-Search the ticket by Subject line.
-You can view your support ticket  and order by history, by status, Ticket ID# , or Subject, created by, last udated, or related site
+Search the ticket by Subject line.You can view your support ticket  and order by history, by status, Ticket ID# , or Subject, created by, last udated, or related site

 ## Feedback